Japan, South Korea leaders pray at memorial for Korean atomic bomb victims in Hiroshima | Law-Order

 Yoon is the first South Korean leader to visit the memorial, underscoring the thawing in their rocky relations.

-Kishida was to escort Yoon and other guest nation leaders later Sunday to visit the atomic bomb museum dedicated to the victims and to pray at the main cenotaph at the Peace Memorial Park, a focus of the summit for Kishida as he seeks to emphasise nuclear disarmament and non-proliferation.
+Kishida later escorted Yoon and other guest nation leaders to visit the atomic bomb museum dedicated to the victims and to pray at the main cenotaph at the Peace Memorial Park — a focus of the summit for Kishida as he seeks to emphasise nuclear disarmament and non-proliferation.

 Ties have thawed rapidly between the countries since March, when Yoon's government announced a local fund to compensate some of the former labourers.